BitcoinFiles/bitcoinfiles-sdk/README.md

       },
       signatures: [
         {
-          key: "your wif key for signing"
+          key: "your wif key for signing",
+          // indexes: [0, 1, ...] // Optional.
+Choose which indexes to sign.
+If ommitted then everything is assumed to be signed (Default behaviour)
         }
       ]
     });